 Every habit change needs a plan.
 That’s why you need to plan for the following situations:

 Make a plan for the portion control habit.
-Ultimately this will be difference maker when it comes to permanently adopting this routine.
+Ultimately this will be the difference-maker when it comes to permanently adopting this routine.

 One of the very best portion control tips is learning exactly what the proper serving size really is.